United Kingdom during the Turkish War of Independence: The National Pact and the start of the occupation

-Ali Rıza Pasha was appointed Grand Vizier on 3 October 1919 following the resignation of Damat Ferit Pasha.
+Ali Rıza Pasha was appointed Grand Vizier on 3 October 1919, following the resignation of Damat Ferit Pasha.
 The nationalist tendencies of some members of this cabinet were known to the Allied representatives in Constantinople.
 Chief among these members was the Minister of War, Mersinli Cemal Pasha.
 Cemal Pasha was quick to enter into a conflict over the Allies' military control in Anatolia, in accordance with the Armistice of Mudros.

 As soon as Rıza's cabinet was established, he announced elections to be held for the Chamber of Deputies.
 Following the elections, the Chamber of Deputies held its first meeting on 12 January 1920, which was dominated by nationalist deputies loyal to Mustafa Kemal Pasha (Atatürk).
-Parliament secretly passed the National Pact (Misak-ı Millî) on January 28 which became a political manifesto for the Turkish Nationalists.
-The Turkish Nationalists challenged the allies, and more importantly, at a time when the Allies were preparing peace terms, the Turks themselves were determining the peace terms they would accept.
+Parliament secretly passed the National Pact (Misak-ı Millî) on January 28, which became a political manifesto for the Turkish Nationalists.
+The Turkish Nationalists challenged the Allies at a time when the Allies were preparing peace terms and the Turks themselves were determining the peace terms they would accept.
 Moreover, Sultan Mehmed VI was far from being in control of all these events.